cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Output:
 - response, a RegistrationResponse structure
-- kU, the per-user OPRF key
+- kU, the per-user OPRF key known only to the server

 Steps:
 1. (kU, _) = KeyGen()